Cardiopulmonary Rehabilitation Program

 - Status Post Valve Replacement (mitral, aortic)

-- Medical debility
+- Medical Debility

 All cardiac and pulmonary patients will attend daily patient education classes, which are delivered by the interdisciplinary team.
 This education is open for family and caregiver attendance as well as patient participation.
 Educational objectives of the patient education classes are based on self care and disease management, resource utilization as well as community re-entry following discharge.
+Team members provide a series of lectures and discussions on pulmonary wellness daily.

 Located in White Plains, New York, Burke Rehabilitation Hospital's Cardiopulmonary Rehabilitation Program attracts cardiopulmonary patients from Westchester County, New York City, Long Island, Northern New Jersey, and Connecticut.
 Burke also welcomes cardiopulmonary patients from across the country and around the world.